EGC & The Easton Pollinator Pathway

 The Pollinator Pathway initiative provides free open-source resources to help you better understand the role native pollinators play in our landscapes and help you with what steps to take to establish pollinator-friendly habitats and food sources for bees, butterflies, hummingbirds and other pollinating insects and wildlife free from pesticides, fungicides and herbicides.

 The “pathway” is formed through the establishment of a pesticide-free, semi-contiguous corridor of public and private properties that provide native plant habitat and nutrition for pollinators.
 This corridor operates as a sanctuary for native pollinators, supplying them with a route to traverse our urban and suburban environments that are often otherwise hostile to them, desert-like and bereft of food and habitat, described by Dina Brewster of the Hickories in her article in the Edible Nutmeg entitled The Pollinator Pathway Project.
-In Easton, we made the decision to offer the Town as one Easton Pollinator Pathway.
+In Easton, we made the decision to offer the Town as one Easton Pollinator Pathway and actively partner with Mary Ellen LeMay from Aspetuck Land Trust on the Green Corridor initiative as projects and impact align with our Easton Garden Club mission.

 In addition to the many individuals, families, and local establishments taking the pledge, The Easton Pollinator Pathway is a community effort with many partnering organizations.
 These include but are not limited to the Easton Garden Club, Easton Energy & Environmental Task Force, Aspetuck Land Trust and the Green Corridor Initiative, H2H, The Easton Public Library, Easton Park & Recreation, NRWA, UCONN Master Gardeners, UCONN Master Composters, The Easton Agricultural Commission, CT NOFA, The Ecotype Project, Eco59 seed collective, and the global Pollinator Pathway Initiative.
 Again, everyone can join by adding native pollinator-friendly plants, subtract a little lawn (cut high or reduce the size), and avoid the use of pesticides and lawn chemicals.
 Easton residents can add anywhere from one pollinator-friendly tree or planter, to a small pollinator garden, to a full meadow.
 Join us as we learn and grow.